 A bench cushion is a great way to bring color and comfort to your home, plus it adds softness to hard seats.
 We’ve shared how to make a simple bench cushion that didn’t have any boxing in our "How to Make a Simple Indoor Bench Cushion" blog (#200612XHT).
 For this tutorial, we’re going to share how to make a bench cushion with boxing on the sides.
 These box cushions aren’t too complicated to sew and are great for mudroom benches, window seats, banquettes and more.

 For this tutorial, we’re making a cushion to fit on the top of an outdoor storage box.
 This box keeps patio cushions and pillows out of the elements when not in use.
 By adding a cushion to the top, it will now be able to double as a bench for extra patio seating.
 We’re patterning our cushion off the dimensions of the box top.
-Since our cushion will be outside we chose a P/Kaufmann Outdoor fabric with a playful, small-scale pattern, Little Hipster Poolside.
-However, any outdoor living fabric would be great for this application.
+Since this bench cushion is for a patio, it's a good idea to use a solution-dyed indoor/outdoor fabric with excellent UV resistance.
 We have hundreds of high-quality and stylish outdoor fabrics perfect for your patio or porch.

 - Antimicrobial Polyurethane Foam

 - #5 Continuous Zipper — long enough for the back of your cushion